With summer coming to an end in Jefferson City, now is a great time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Can’t remember when you last checked yours?
-Remove it and tilt it toward the light.
-If you can’t see light through it, get a new one.
+Not sure when you last replaced yours?
+Take it out and tilt it toward the light.
+If light isn’t visible, replace it.

 3. Clean the Inside